python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GNU_Radio_FM_Receiver.md

 - You'll notice that sometimes you need to move the antenna to ensure good reception.
 Watching the Waterfall can help with seeing how good your reception is.

 - In our experience, the osmocom Source's Bandwidth parameter only works if you set it during runtime.
 Ask if you'd like to know details.

+## `hackrf=0` explanation
+1. Normally index zero is assigned to the first hackrf plugged in.
+If you have multiple hackrfs, they will be 1..2..3...etc.

 ## Questions